ksator/machine_learning_with_HealthBot/README.md

 - the Junos OS image includes the ```OpenConfig``` package; therefore, you do not need anymore to install ```OpenConfig``` separately on your device.
 - the Junos OS image includes the ```Network Agent```, therefore, you do not need anymore to install the ```network agent``` separately on your device.

-If your setup is using an older Junos release, it is required to install these two packages.
+If your setup is using an older Junos release, it is required to install these two packages:
-Download these two packages from Juniper website and save them in your local directory.
+- Download these two packages from Juniper website and save them in your local directory.
-Execute the python script [upgrade_junos.py](upgrade_junos.py) to add these two packages to the Junos devices indicated in this [inventory.yml](inventory.yml) file
+- Execute the python script [upgrade_junos.py](upgrade_junos.py) to add these two packages to the Junos devices indicated in this [inventory.yml](inventory.yml) file

 Install the requirements:
 ```